Moles – What to Look For

 If it’s larger than 6 mm (0.2 in.) across or suddenly starts to grow, it’s something you need to get checked out.

-Any noticeable changes in size, shape, symptoms (itching or tenderness), surface (bleeding), or color.
+Any noticeable changes in size, shape, symptoms (itching or tenderness), surface (bleeding), or color is a must-watch.

 Keep an eye on your moles – or ask someone else to – and regularly carry out a skin self-exam to identify any suspicious skin growths.
 You need to be examining your moles monthly and, if possible, visit a skin clinic for an expert to check them over once a year to be safe.